 The longan, or Dimocarpus longan, is a tropical tree native to tropical Asia and China.
 The earliest recorded mention of the longan tree dates back to the Han Dynasty in 200 BC.
 The trees started making their way out of Asia and into Florida, Hawaii, and California in the early 1900's.

-Longans are a tropical fruit that are small and brown with a hard, but brittle outer shell.
+Longan is a tropical fruit that is small and brown with a hard, but brittle outer shell.
 Once you shell the fruit, you will find a big black seed showing through translucent flesh, resembling an eyeball, which is why it literally translates to 'dragon eye' in Cantonese.

 Longans start green and ripen to a beige-yellow or brown color.

 Longans start green and ripen to beige-yellow or brown color.
 When all the green is gone from fruit, test to make sure the outer shell is dry and brittle.
 If so, they're ripe and ready to eat!

 The first way is to eat a longan is to gently bite the outer shell, just enough to crack it.
 Then you can peel it away and pop the whole fruit in your mouth, making sure to spit out the seed.

 If you want to use longans in a fruit salad or as a snack for your children, you can use your fingernail or the tip of the knife to dig next to stem and peel the shell away.
 Cut the fruit in half and discard the seed.

 We recommend removing the seeds prior to serving longans.

 Longans love tropical climates, growing well throughout China, Vietnam, India, Thailand and the east coast of Australia.